img-1

 Most importantly, training will ensure that there is a standard of measurement.
 From a Project Planner’s point of view, how would you know you are doing it right, if you were not taught the principles of Project Planning?
 From an employer’s point of view, how would you know you are appointing a skilled Project Planner if they did not receive the proper principles of Project Planning?

-Where the 3 pre-requisites were designed to (unsuccessfully) sift between the skilled and unskilled, training can ultimately lay the foundation for all to be skilled.
-It can enhance the Project Planning fraternity, not including some and excluding others, but by equipping all to be the best Project Planners they can be.
+The 3 pre-requisites were designed to (unsuccessfully) sift between the skilled and unskilled.
+However, training can ultimately lay the foundation for ALL to be skilled.
+It can enhance the entire Project Planning fraternity.
+Not including some and excluding others, but equipping all to be the best Project Planners they can be.

 In part 3 we'll look at how to choose a good quality Project Planning course.